aica-wavelab/tech-crash-course/content/tutorials/2_intro_ml.md

 ### How to download and launch the tutorials ?

+This exercise is part of the homework for HMTM students and optional for HM students.
+HM students will receive a different homework which HMTM student can also do instead of theirs.
 First go to the github repository of the course:

 [Github repository of the course](https://github.com/aica-wavelab/aica-assignments/tree/main/A1_introduction){: .btn .btn-green